xiangnandang/rsubplotly/README.md

-# change name to dBMmisc to conform to r package name

-# Across-study functions developed for DH_TTI dBM studies
+# subplot visuals using r plotly for quick exploratory overview of large datasets